Flared/python-purple/README.md

 # Note

-This is [Flare System](https://flare.systems)'s attempt at reviving python-purple.
+This is [Flare](https://flare.io)'s attempt at reviving python-purple.
 The library was forked from [fahhem/python-purple](https://github.com/fahhem/python-purple), which was a short-lived fork of Anderson Briglia's original work.

 Notable changes since then include:
 - Moving to Python 3